Skip to content

 Controls

-Use device-level Screen Time (iOS) or Family Link (Android) to set app limits and restrict contact; Instagram also offers built-in teen account settings that limit message requests and visibility.
+Use device-level Screen Time (iOS) or Family Link (Android) to set daily limits and restrict contact; review Instagram's own privacy and account controls (restrict followers, limit comment visibility, turn off activity status).

 A cautious next step